WebReflection/wru/README.md

     // still inside wru folder
     python builder/build.py

-After the build process is finished, no more than 3 seconds, you should be able to run again the test for your own environment.
+After the build process is finished, no more than 3 seconds with forced waiting time included to read stats if build has been *double-clicked*, you should be able to run again the test for your own environment.

 wru basics